Exploring the Majestic Trails of Rocky Mountain National Park, Colorado

 Though the park sign at the site indicates that the population was 200, historians have noted that as many as 500 people once lived here.
 At its peak, in 1881, there were forty cabins, two sawmills, a hotel, a general store, a clothing store, a grocery store, a dairy store, a butcher shop, a post office, a barber shop, a blacksmith shop, assay office, real estate agency, liquor store, multiple saloons, and “a two-cabin red light district just north of the town to service the region’s miners.”

 Unfortunately for the land prospectors and miners, the town declined the following year.
 Most miners left during the winter of 1882/83; the last activity was recorded in 1884.
-The small amounts of ore mined out of the mountains proved to be too low grade, and the cost of shipping it to have it smelted was far too high.
+The small amounts of ore mined from the mountains proved too low-grade, and the cost of shipping it for smelting was far too high.
 By the following decade, Lulu City had become a ghost town.

 Dutchtown was a mining community high in the Never Summer Mountains of Rocky Mountain National Park.
 The ghost town lies just below the timberline and comprises the ruins of four cabins.
-Settlers inhabited the site, made unwelcome in Lulu City, in the Kawuneeche Valley, a couple of miles to the east.
-Dutchtown existed to work the same silver deposits mined by Lulu City residents.
-Still, it also existed as a suburb of Lulu City to accommodate Dutch miners who were run out of town after a drunken affray in Lulu City.
+Settlers inhabited the site and were made unwelcome in Lulu City, in the Kawuneeche Valley, a couple of miles to the east.
+Dutchtown existed to work the same silver deposits that Lulu City residents mined.
+Still, it also existed as a suburb of Lulu City to accommodate Dutch miners who were run out of town after a drunken affray there.
 It existed from about 1879 to about 1884.
 The town site was placed on the National Register of Historic Places on January 29, 1988.
 The hike is about 6 hours and a 6-mile round trip.

 Spend some time in Estes Park.
-There is a lot to do in Estes Park, and you can see the Stanley Hotel, which was used to film the movie The Shining.
-Other things I recommend doing in Estes Park are:
+There is a lot to do in Estes Park, and you can visit the Stanley Hotel, which was used to film The Shining.